Follicular Unit Extraction

 FUE hair transplants are where individual follicular units are extracted from the back or side of a patient’s scalp and transplanted into the balding area.

-It is expensive in comparison to FUT - at roughly twice the cost.
+It is slightly more expensive than FUT.
 This is because the procedure is much more labour-intensive, as each hair follicle needs to be removed individually.

 The advantages are that no strip is taken from the back of the scalp so scarring is minimal.
 Most patients have some red spots in the harvested area for a week to ten days after the procedure - which then go away.